 You can turn any of these words into a brief phrase if that works best for you.
 Example: For me, “safety” became “I am safe in my body.”
 Add any affirming words or phrases to this list that work well for you.

-Use your word or phrase to: gently shift your thoughts from negative self-talk; remind yourself of your positive intention; or to meditate on.
+Use your word or phrase to: gently shift your thoughts from negative self-talk; remind yourself of your positive intention; or to meditate upon.
 You can write it on a card or sticky note as a visual reminder.
 It can serve as a writing prompt.
 And you can come back to choose a different word whenever you wish.

-I focused on my phrase in ways that easily fit into my life: while walking my dog; for a few minutes while sitting quietly and deep breathing; and while giving myself Reiki.
+I focus on my phrase in ways that easily fit into my life: while walking my dog; for a few minutes while sitting quietly and deep breathing; and while giving myself Reiki.
 There are all sorts of “right ways” to use your affirmation, so be creative in trying what is fun and helpful to you.